Stokesley

-Stokesley is a market town and civil parish in the Hambleton District of North Yorkshire, England, formerly a part of the historic North Riding of Yorkshire.
-It lies on the River Leven.
-An electoral ward, of the same name, stretches north to Newby and had a population at the 2011 Census of 5,537.
+Stokesley is a market town and civil parish in North Yorkshire, England.
+It lies within the historic county boundaries of the North Riding of Yorkshire, on the River Leven.
+An electoral ward of the same name stretches south to Great Broughton and had a population at the 2021 Census of 6,180.

 Stokesley is about two miles south of the Middlesbrough borough boundary and eight miles south of Middlesbrough town centre.
-Stokesley is between Middlesbrough, Guisborough and Northallerton in a farming area.
-Local attractions nearby include Great Ayton, Captain Cook's monument and Roseberry Topping in the North York Moors National Park.
-The town was formerly one of the North Riding of Yorkshire's rural district head towns, this was from 1894 until 1974.
+Stokesley is between Middlesbrough, Guisborough, and Northallerton, in a farming area.
+Local attractions nearby include Great Ayton, Captain Cook's monument, and Roseberry Topping in the North York Moors National Park.
+From 1894 to 1974, the town was one of the North Riding of Yorkshire's rural district head towns.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 History

+The name Stokesley derives from Old English and means the 'wood/clearing of Stoke', an unidentified place.

-Stokesley was granted a charter to hold fairs in 1223 by Henry III.
-The Pack Horse Bridge crossing over the River Leven dates from the 17th century.
-Its large range of building types, including fine Georgian architecture has contributed to its character.
-Prominent historical features include the Mill Wheel, thought to represent the site of a mill recorded in the Domesday Book of 1086.
+Stokesley was granted a charter to hold fairs, in 1223, by Henry III.
+The pack-horse bridge over the River Leven dates from the 17th century.
+Its large range of building types, including fine Georgian architecture, has contributed to its character.
+Prominent historical features include the Mill Wheel, thought to represent the site of a mill recorded in Domesday Book of 1086.
 Domesday also recorded "a church and priest" in Stokesley.
 Stokesley Town Hall was completed in 1853.